nothotscott/VisualOS/README.md

 	- Though PDCLib is public domain, credit to the original authors can be found in [pdclib/Notes.txt](src/pdclib/Notes.txt)

 # Build
-The kernel is written in C and x86-64 assembly.
-It uses gcc and nasm respectivley.
+The kernel is written in C, x86-64 assembly and OCaml.
+It uses gcc, nasm, and OCaml respectivley.
 It is best to compile in WSL and run the `build.ps1` PowerShell script.
 Tasks are comma separated.
 Common build tasks:
 - `.\build.ps1 clean-bootloader,build-bootloader`
 - `.\build.ps1 clean-libc,build-libc`
 - `.\build.ps1 clean-vos,build-kernel`